ludwigprager/www.celp.de/app/md/terraform-statefile-gcp.md

-# How To Use The Terraform Statefile In The GCP Cloud.
+# The Terraform Statefile in Public Clouds: GCP

 This is the GCP part of
 [this post](/terraform-statefile)